MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidlidcleanglobalobjectid-canonical-property.md

 ms.lasthandoff: 06/21/2018
 ms.locfileid: "19768353"
 ---
-# <a name="pidlidcleanglobalobjectid-canonical-property"></a>Propriedade canônico de PidLidCleanGlobalObjectId
+# <a name="pidlidcleanglobalobjectid-canonical-property"></a>Propriedade canônica PidLidCleanGlobalObjectId